nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/authentication-and-user-management/using-openid-oauth2-in-login-screen.md

 Each identity provider has its own way to handle user identity in his `UserInfo` endpoint.
 You may need to add your own mapping class.

-You just have to extend the `org.nuxeo.ecm.platform.oauth2.openid.auth.OpenIDUserInfo`&nbsp;class with the expected fields.
+You just have to extend the `org.nuxeo.ecm.platform.oauth2.openid.auth.OpenIDUserInfo` class with the expected fields.
 Do not forget to set it in your provider contribution.

 You can take a look to our implementation like [`org.nuxeo.ecm.platform.oauth2.openid.auth.google.GoogleUserInfo`](https://github.com/nuxeo/nuxeo-platform-login/blob/master/nuxeo-platform-login-openid/src/main/java/org/nuxeo/ecm/platform/oauth2/openid/auth/google/GoogleUserInfo.java) or [`org.nuxeo.ecm.platform.oauth2.openid.auth.DefaultOpenIDUserInfo`](https://github.com/nuxeo/nuxeo-platform-login/blob/master/nuxeo-platform-login-openid/src/main/java/org/nuxeo/ecm/platform/oauth2/openid/auth/DefaultOpenIDUserInfo.java) .